aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/README.md

 For details on standard output and the generative fields available per modality, see the AWS documentation: [Standard output in Bedrock Data Automation](https://docs.aws.amazon.com/bedrock/latest/userguide/bda-standard-output.html).

-> **Custom output / blueprints (optional).** The event processor also records a `custom_output_path` when a project produces custom output via a blueprint, and prefers it over the standard path when present.
-Standard output with summaries is all that's required for this sample to work — custom blueprints are an optional enhancement if you want structured field extraction tailored to your document types.
+> **Custom output / blueprints (optional, and not surfaced to Agentforce).** You can attach blueprints to your BDA project, and BDA **will** process them — the blueprint output is written to the output bucket and tracked in DynamoDB. **However, the MCP tools do not return blueprint results.** Agentforce responses come only from the standard-output summaries, so blueprint-extracted fields won't appear in Agentforce unless you extend the MCP tools to read them.
 See [Custom output and blueprints](https://docs.aws.amazon.com/bedrock/latest/userguide/bda-custom-output-idp.html).

 ### Step 3: Note the Stage